top of page

 We will be looking to recruit new Ph.D. students into our group next year.
 If you have either experience or enthusiasm for organic synthesis, reaction methods development, and photochemistry then you could be a great fit for our group.
 Also, if you have experience and enthusiasm for developing innovative new approaches for studying biology, you could also be a great fit for our group!

-To get an overview of our group, feel free to peruse this website, or to contact us directly.
+To get an overview of our group, feel free to peruse this website, or to contact Dr. Taylor directly.

 For more information on our graduate program, check out our webpage describing our graduate program.